Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

   ADD ./docker_entrypoint.sh /usr/local/bin/docker_entrypoint.sh
   RUN chmod a+x /usr/local/bin/docker_entrypoint.sh

-4. Next we set a working directory, expose a port, and set the location of the entrypoint.
+1. Next, we set a working directory, and set the location of the entrypoint.
+Exposing ports is not necessary for EOS, but its often useful to leave this line for clarity.

 .. code:: docker